 The SANA shall provide a unique OID for each Observer Agency.

-The SANA shall update the Organization Registry by synchronizing with the CCSDS Secretariat registry.
+The CCSDS Secretariat shall update the Organization Registry using the access controlled interface provided by the SANA.

-The SANA shall update the Observer Agency entries in the CCSDS Agency registry only after approval by the CCSDS Secretariat.
+The CCSDS Secretariat shall access the Observer Agency entries in the CCSDS Agency registry stored in the SANA.

 Each CCSDS Observer Agency shall be registered in the CCSDS Agency registry.

-The Observer Agency entry in the CCSDS Agency registry shall have the role ‘Observer Agency’.
+The Observer Agency entry in the CCSDS Organization Registry registry shall have the role ‘Observer Agency’.

 Each CCSDS Observer Agency entry shall include agency name, abbreviation, logo, address, country, type=‘observer’, HoD name, and a unique OID for the agency.